 - Do not skip the extra chilling time for this pie or slicing will be difficult when you go to serve it.
 For those nice pretty slices, the pie needs to be chilled.
 Chilling also lets all the flavors mix together well!
 I like it best if left overnight!

-- For an extra special treat, you could grab some of this Pyure Hazelnut Spread and drizzle that over the top instead of the melted chocolate chips.
-It’s so good!
+- If you need something easier than making your own chocolate, you could grab some of this Pyure Hazelnut Spread and drizzle that over the top instead of making my chocolate fudge sauce listed in the recipe.

 This decadent low-carb and gluten-free pie is a delicious play on a Snicker's Bar in a No Bake Pie Filling.
 Loaded with chocolate, caramel, and some peanuts this pie is certainly a treat for the holidays or a special occasion.